docker/compose/docs/wordpress.md

 }else include_once 'index.php';
 ```

 With those four files in place, run `fig up` inside your Wordpress directory and it'll pull and build the images we need, and then start the web and database containers.
-You'll then be able to visit Wordpress and set it up by visiting [localhost:8000](http://localhost:8000) - or [localdocker:8000](http://localdocker:8000) if you're using docker-osx.
+You'll then be able to visit Wordpress at port 8000 on your docker daemon (if you're using boot2docker, `boot2docker ip` will tell you its address).